ahermze/Irrigation-Tool-Hub/README.md

 Functionality is implemented for CWSI value calculation, WISE based ET (Evapotranspiration) calculation, and CWSI based ET calculation.

+The generall idea is that the WISE calculation is used to find the soil water deficit for the current day.
+Part of that calculation involves the crop stress coefficient, which is what we replace with the CWSI value.

 Follow the instructions below to set up using Microsoft Azure.

 Requirements: